kingmoc/adding-products-cart-cjs-react/README.md

     }, [])
 ```

 The purpose of the `useEffect()` here is that the `<Dropdown />` Semantic UI component needs options to select.
 The `useEffect()` allows you to map through the variant options and create your options array before the render.
-It's important to note that here, we have set the value to the option.id because that is data needed to add a product (and it's variant) to the cart.
+It's important to note that here, the value to the option.id has been set because that is data needed to add a product (and it's variant) to the cart.
 Once complete, add that value to state so our `<Dropdown />`  component can access it.

 ```
 const [sizes, setSizes] = useState([])